HeorhiyHryhorov21/Estimate-Plugin/README.md

-PHP-Login
+Estimate Plugin
 =========
 **Version 3.1**

-`PHP-Login` is a simple login and signup system built with PHP, MySQL (with PDO), jQuery and Bootstrap 3.
-It is meant to be a starting point for PHP developers to build sites from and includes basic user management classes and methods.
+`Estimate Plugin` is a Wordpress plugin that is meant to be used for time management and keeping records of how much time every task takes or collection of tasks

 Technologies used: